 tomcat as Windows Service.
 Running Tomcat as a Windows Service provides a number of benefits that are essential when moving from a development set-up to a production environment.

-Reliable automatic startup on boot
+Benefit 1.
+Setup reliable automatic startup on boot

 - Essential in an environment where you may want to remotely reboot a Java System after maintenance without worrying about whether your server will come back online.

-Server startup without active user login
+Benefit 2.
+Setup Tomcat server startup without active user login

 - In a data center, it is not reasonable to expect an active login from the system just to run Tomcat.
 In fact, Tomcat is often run on blade servers that may not even have an active monitor connected to them.
 Windows Services are owned by the System, and can be started without an active user.